 Most internships are completed during the summer, typically 10 weeks.
 Interns work with a programmatic faculty sponsor in their field of interest to develop the internship proposal.
 In addition to the work on the job, interns write a reflective journal and complete either a research or experience paper.
 All programmatic internships involve some research in the literature of the field in which the internship takes place.

 The Program’s internships are funded through the Raymond E. and Margaret E. Mason Endowment for Economics and Business Internships.
 Students receive funds to support travel, room and board, and wages.

 Independent studies allow you to study topics that are not part of the regular curriculum.
 Independent studies require that you work closely with a faculty member in the area in which the independent study is to be done.

 Student Labor Opportunities

 Berea College’s Labor Program gives you the added opportunity to gain significant work experience during your years at Berea.
 Within the Program, we offer ten- and five-hour teaching associate positions.
 Teaching associates assist professors and provide tutoring in the accounting and economics labs, which serve students enrolled in departmental courses.

 Students interested in gaining experience in management should consider labor positions with Boone Tavern, Food Service, Human Resources, and Residential Life.
 Accounting and finance students can find opportunities in the College’s Business and Administration, Financial Affairs and Payroll offices.
-Students interested in marketing should look at labor positions in Campus Activities, the College Bookstore, Student Crafts Marketing, and Public Relations.
+Students interested in marketing should look at labor positions in Campus Activities, the College Bookstore, Student Crafts Marketing, and Integrated Marketing & Communications (formerly Public Relations).
 Other programs and offices not listed above may also have business-related positions.